Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 A Wide Range is Normal for Breast Milk Stool

-However, those who have never changed a diaper may not know how to distinguish between normal stool and diarrhea.
-The type of food also has a significant influence: we want to show what the stool of a breastfed baby looks like.
+However, those who have never changed a diaper before may not know how to distinguish between normal stool and diarrhea.
+The type of food also has a significant impact: we want to show what the stool of a breastfed baby looks like.

 Observation is important, but don't forget: Especially in the first year, many things are normal and dependent on the type of nutrition.